-Our fourth annual Spotlight on Spinouts report showcases the state of the UK’s spinout economy and shares important evidence to help inform and contribute to national discussions on the wider debate and future policy in this area.
+Our fifth annual Spotlight on Spinouts report showcases the state of the UK’s spinout economy and shares important evidence to help inform and contribute to national discussions on the wider debate and future policy in this area.

 Explore previous editions